digital-asset/daml/docs/source/error-codes/self-service/index.rst

 -------------

 The new error code formats and adapted gRPC response statuses are returned by default starting with the Daml 1.18 SDK release.
-Clients can still migrate to Daml SDK 1.18 and use the pre-1.18 gRPC status code response behavior by using ``--grpc-status-codes-compatibility-mode`` as a command line option.
+Clients can still migrate to Daml SDK 1.18 and use the pre-1.18 gRPC status code response behavior by using ``--use-pre-1.18-error-codes`` as a command line option.
 However, this option is deprecated and will be removed in a future release.